By: Brett Shainfeld

 The lemon law arbitration process is different from a full lawsuit.
 In arbitration, a single person (or sometimes a panel) is appointed as an “arbiter” to determine whether or not you have a lemon and if the manufacturer owes you anything for your vehicle.
-You’ll discuss the requirements under California lemon law, and appoint a time for a hearing.
+You’ll discuss the requirements under the lemon law in California, and appoint a time for a hearing.
 After that, it’s up to you to gather as much evidence and as many witnesses as you can to help your case.

 During the arbitration hearing, the arbiter has the power to determine which pieces of evidence, and which witnesses, are allowed to be presented for both parties.
-Once each side has made their case, the arbiter will determine if you do have a lemon and if you’re entitled to protections under California lemon law.
+Once each side has made their case, the arbiter will determine if you do have a lemon and if you’re entitled to protection under the lemon law.
 They’ll also decide what compensation you’re entitled to.
 But if a lemon law case doesn’t go your way, you have limited options to appeal an arbitration decision.

-In a lawsuit, you’ll hire an expert California lemon lawyer to help you gather evidence and present your case in court, like the typical court proceeding you’re more familiar with.
+In a lawsuit, you’ll hire an expert lemon lawyer to help you gather evidence and present your case in court, like the typical court proceeding you’re more familiar with.
 You’d also have a chance to appeal a decision if it didn’t work out in your favor.